sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/intro-to-digital-forensics.md

 Before acquiring evidence, we should have proper search authorization.

-At the scene, we should do the following:
+At the scene, we should complete the following tasks:
-1. Acquire the evidence
+1. Acquire the evidence.
-2. Establish a chain of custody so that we know who has the evidence at any time
+2. Establish a chain of custody so that we know who has the evidence at any time.
-3. Place the evidence in a secure container
+3. Place the evidence in a secure container.
-4. Transport the evidence to the lab
+4. Transport the evidence to the lab.

 Upon arrival at the lab, we should do the following:
-1. Retrieve the evidence from the secure container
+1. Retrieve the evidence from the secure container.
-2. Create a forensic copy of the evidence using validated tools
+2. Create a forensic copy of the evidence using validated tools.
-3. Return the evidence to the secure container
+3. Return the evidence to the secure container.
-4. Begin analysis on the forensic copy
+4. Begin analysis on the forensic copy.

 Following proper procedures is crucial in digital forensics because our findings must be repeatable.